 - 11.1 A part-time programme is offered for Level I of the BSc. degree at all campuses.
 Levels II and III (Part II) are available in all programmes offered at the Cave Hill Campus.
 Part-time registration is not normally permitted at Levels II and III at the St. Augustine Campus.
 At the Mona Campus students registered part-time must be prepared to attend classes during the day. - 11.2 Part-time students shall usually be expected to register for up to eighteen (18) credits in any one year.
 However, they may opt to register for twenty-one (21) credits if they have maintained a minimum GPA of 3.3.
-Finalizing students may be allowed to register for 21 credits. - 11.3 Students accepted with lower level matriculation into the Faculty as part-time students must complete a minimum of 24 credits and two academic years before they are eligible to transfer to full-time. - 11.4 Once a part-time student transfers into the full-time programme, he/she is required to maintain the rate of progress mandated for the full-time programme. - 11.5 A part-time student who registered in the undergraduate degree programme will be required to withdraw from the Faculty unless he/she has gained at least: - 6 credits at the end of the second semester - 18 credits at the end of the fourth semester - 24 credits at the end of the sixth semester - 39 credits at the end of the eighth semester - 54 credits at the end of the tenth semester - 72 credits at the end of the twelfth semester - 90 credits at the end of the fourteenth semester
+Finalizing students may be allowed to register for 21 credits. - 11.3 Students accepted with lower level matriculation into the Faculty as part-time students must complete a minimum of twenty-four (24) credits and maintain a minimum GPA of 2.7 to be eligible for transfer to full-time. - 11.4 Once a part-time student transfers into the full-time programme, he/she is required to maintain the rate of progress mandated for the full-time programme. - 11.5 A part-time student who registered in the undergraduate degree programme will be required to withdraw from the Faculty unless he/she has gained at least: - 6 credits at the end of the second semester - 18 credits at the end of the fourth semester - 24 credits at the end of the sixth semester - 39 credits at the end of the eighth semester - 54 credits at the end of the tenth semester - 72 credits at the end of the twelfth semester - 90 credits at the end of the fourteenth semester